paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

 #### `launch_recovery_task(session_index, session_info, candidate_receipt, candidate_hash, Option<backing_group_index>)`

 1. Compute the threshold from the session info.
 It should be `f + 1`, where `n = 3f + k`, where `k in {1, 2, 3}`, and `n` is the number of validators.
-1. Set the various fields of `DataRecoveryParams` based on the validator lists in `session_info` and information about the candidate.
+1. Set the various fields of `RecoveryParams` based on the validator lists in `session_info` and information about the candidate.
 1. If the `backing_group_index` is `Some`, start in the `RequestFromBackers` phase with a shuffling of the backing group validator indices and a `None` requesting value.
 1. Otherwise, start in the `RequestChunks` phase with `received_chunks`,`requesting_chunks`, and `next_shuffling` all empty.
 1. Set the `to_subsystems` sender to be equal to a clone of the `SubsystemContext`'s sender.